CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

   * Added drilldown for Compromised System and Signature panels.
   * Combined open alert query in search in the Alert Details panel.
   * Minor issue with panel visibility fixed.
-  * Alerts execution and and notable events now being stored in the events (index).
+  * Alerts execution and notable events now being stored in the events (index).
     * So, there is virtually no limit to how long user will be able to see the notable events.
 * Improved Configuration page UI.
   * Fixed the issue with the macro update in the Configuration page.